- James Tam

 Anthology: Of Gods and Mobsters

+WHEN Dragon Arm Ah Wah entered Dorm L1 of the Tong Fuk Correctional Institution, hugging a pile of blankets and a plastic bag of belongings, I was stretching in bed, breathing into my ageing knees.
 Each evening, I’d do some gentle yoga to prepare my body for the damp hard bed, and to create a little mental space while young inmates built up an evening cacophony.
 The room, nearly full, could incarcerate up to twenty-eight in fourteen bunk beds.

 He was assigned to the janitorial team.
 I worked at the sewing workshop.